 This key is specific which is used to download the necessary Docker Packages.

-The pool hkp://p80.pool.sks-keyservers.net is a subset of servers which are also available on port 80.
-It’s more friendly to firewalls and companies.
+The pool hkp://p80.pool.sks-keyservers.net is a subset of servers that are also available on port 80.
+As a result, it’s more friendly to firewalls and companies.

-- Now you might be having different Ubuntu versions, in that case, you are required to register your version on Docker list so that apt package manager is able to detect the Docker packages and it gets downloaded
+- Now you might be having different Ubuntu versions; in that case, you are required to register your version on the Docker list so that the apt package manager is able to detect the Docker packages and it gets downloaded.

-It can be found on the following the link:
+It can be found on the following link:

 echo "deb https://apt.dockerproject.org/repo ubuntu-trusty main” | sudo tee /etc/apt/sources.list.d/docker.list